top of page

 The Imperial Hotel Sydney

 Just as Geoff's line dance classes were beginning to take off, the Paddington Green was sold.
-The classes relocated to the Imperial Hotel in Erskineville (in Sydney’s inner west) however due to other work commitments at the time, Geoff decided to hand the classes over to Ian Wilby where they continued to prosper and grow.
+In 1987 the classes relocated to the Imperial Hotel in Erskineville (in Sydney’s inner west) however due to other work commitments at the time, Geoff decided to hand the classes over to Ian Wilby where they continued to prosper and grow.

 Imperial Hotel Erskineville - Australia's Line Dance Origins